Bambitious Nara

-The Bambitious Nara (バンビシャス奈良, Banbishasu Nara) are a Japanese professional basketball team based in Nara, Japan.
-They compete in the Western Conference of the Second Division of the B.League.
+Bambitious Nara (バンビシャス奈良, Banbishasu Nara) is a Japanese professional basketball team based in Nara.
+They compete in the B.League One, the second division of the B.League, as a member of the Western Conference.
 The team's name is a combination of the phrase "be ambitious" and the name of the character Bambi from Felix Salten's 1923 novel.